autonomi-ai/nos/docs/QUICKSTART.md

 2. **(OPTIONAL) Install Docker dependencies for local NOS server**

-    If you are running the NOS container locally on a linux box, you will also need to install Docker and Nvidia Docker.
+    If you are running the NOS server locally on a linux box, you will also need to install Docker and Nvidia Docker.
     ```bash
     sudo apt-get update \